Symbolic dynamics for the Teichmueller flow: Abstract

 \section{Abstract}

-Let $S$ be an oriented surface of genus $g\geq 0$ with $m\geq 0$ punctures and $3g-3+m\geq 2$.
-The Teichm\"uller flow $\Phi^t$ acts on the moduli space ${\cal Q}(S)$ (or ${\cal H}(S)$) of area one holomorphic quadratic (or abelian) differentials preserving a collection of so-called strata.
-For each component ${\cal Q}$ of a stratum, we construct a subshift of finite type $(\Omega,\sigma)$ and Borel suspension $(X,\Theta^t)$ which admits a finite-to-one semi-conjugacy $\Xi$ into the Teichm\"uller flow on ${\cal Q}$.
+Let ${\cal Q}$ be a component of a stratum of abelian or quadratic differentials on an oriented surface of genus $g\geq 0$ with $m\geq 0$ punctures and $3g-3+m\geq 2$.
+We construct a subshift of finite type $(\Omega,\sigma)$ and a Borel suspension of $(\Omega,\sigma)$ which admits a finite-to-one semi-conjugacy into the Teichm\"uller flow $\Phi^t$ on ${\cal Q}$.
 This is used to show that the $\Phi^t$-invariant Lebesgue measure $\lambda$ on ${\cal Q}$ is the unique measure of maximal entropy.
-If $h$ is the entropy of $\lambda$ then for every $\epsilon >0$ there is a compact set $K\subset {\cal Q}$ such that the entropy of any $\Phi^t$-invariant probability measure $\mu$ with $\mu({\cal Q}-K)=1$ does not exceed $h-1+\epsilon$.
-Moreover, the growth rate of periodic orbits in ${\cal Q}-K$ does not exceed $h-1+\epsilon$.
-This implies that the number of periodic orbits for $\Phi^t$ in ${\cal Q}$ of period at most $R$ is asymptotic to $e^{hR}/hR$.
-Finally we give a unified and simplified proof of exponential mixing for the Lebesgue measure on strata.